MPhil and PhD in Linguistics

-Dr. Jonathan Havenhill: Sound change and variation, sociophonetics, and laboratory phonology.
+Dr. Jonathan Havenhill: Articulatory phonetics, sound change and variation, and laboratory phonology.

 Our department offers an innovative research setting, excellent working conditions, and intensive supervision.
 We have several labs: Brain Language Mapping Lab, Field Linguistics Lab, Phonetics & Phonology Lab, Psycholinguistics Lab, and Language Development Lab.
 The candidates will have access to our lab facilities including an ultrasound machine, an eye-tracker, a sound booth, and equipment for fieldwork and for various behavioral experimentations.

 The successful candidate will have excellent grades, and hold an MA/MPhil or equivalent degree in the field of linguistics.
 Familiarity with the collection, elicitation and the analysis of linguistic data is highly desirable.
 Applicants must have a good command of English.
 Strong candidates are encouraged to apply for one of the HK PhD Fellowships (USD 3,200 per month) and will automatically be considered for the HKU Postgraduate Fellowship (USD 2,200 per month).

 Please apply online through the link provided below.